 Recovering from an eating disorder is about many things

 Most importantly, it is about finding yourself.
 It is about going after your dreams and fighting for your passions.
-It is living life feeling free.
-It is showing the remarkable amount of strength and courage you have inside of you.
+It is living life feeling free and it is showing the remarkable amount of strength and courage you have inside of you.

 Recovery is about finding your light and spreading it around the world.

 Recovery is falling in love with being alive.
-Recovery is more than existing, it is living.
+It is more than existing, it is living.
 Recovery is wonderful.